formulaslug/telemetry-vis-software/README.md

 Now it should be up at https://localhost!
 warning: you will have to click through the security warning.
 Caddy uses self-signed certificates, that's just how it works.

-## To run locally - using prebuilt images
+You can also instead try using prebuilt images.
 There are semi-regularly updated copies of the built docker images for Arm and x64 in a private container registry (registry.bvngee.com), which allows people to skip the slow build process.